Collaboration and teamwork

 Working across disciplines

 At UC, you have the opportunity to work across disciplines.
 We encourage creative problem solving and collaboration between disciplines, through teamwork, group projects, communication, and leadership skills development.
-Having the School of Mathematics and Statistics in our College gives students a more integrated understanding of their application to problem solving.
+Having the School of Mathematics and Statistics in our Faculty gives students a more integrated understanding of their application to problem solving.
 Mathematics and statistics underpins much of engineering, and is at the forefront of breakthroughs in science, technology, and finance.
-It is an interdisciplinary field, with students working across not only the College of Engineering Te Rāngai Pūkaha programmes, but also across colleges, universities, and other organisations.
+It is an interdisciplinary field, with students working across not only the Faculty of Engineering Te Rāngai Pūkaha programmes, but also across faculties, universities, and other organisations.
 Data Science is our newest subject on offer, combining mathematics, computing, technology innovation, and practical results.

 Student mentoring and engagement